Charlie-Crutcher/reading-list/README.md

 I have factored reading and audio books into my daily routine and am currently reading 30 minutes MINIMUM a day, but I usually surpass this fairly easy goal.

 Any book recommendations are graciously appreciated!
+Also any tips and/or discussions for daily routines, workouts, philosophy and mindsets are welcome! :D